scilus/nf-scil/docs/SUBWORKFLOWS.md

 #### Fill the `main:` section.

-Now, we compose our workflow using the different modules and workflows we've included above.
+Compose your workflow using the different modules and workflows you've included above.
 Modules using input channels just need to specify the appropriate channel :

 ```
 <MODULE1> (channel_data1)
 ```

-To connect two modules together we need to create a channel which takes one of the outputs of the first module.
-To do this we use the `.out` which allows us to select the outputs of the first module and finally we specify which of the module's outputs we want :
+To connect two modules together you need to create a channel which takes one of the outputs of the first module.
+To do this, use the `.out` which allows you to select the outputs of the first module.
+Finally, specify which of the module's outputs you want :

 ```
 channel_module2 = <MODULE1>.out.<output>
 <MODULE2> (channel_module2)
 ```

-When a module requires multiple inputs, we don't create several channels.
-We create one that contains the different inputs required by the modules.
-To do this, you need an operator.
+When a module requires multiple inputs, don't create several channels.
+Create one that contains the different inputs required by the modules.
+For this, you need an operator.
 One of the most useful is `.join`.
 Attention the order is important and must correspond to the desired order in the module :

 ```
 channel_module3 = <MODULE2>.out.<output>.join(channel_data1).join(channel_data2)